Kalakand | Instant Kalakand

 • Cook on medium flame; stir constantly to prevent burning

-• Refrigerate the Kalakand for atleast 2-3 hours and cut into desired shape
+• Refrigerate the Kalakand for at least 2-3 hours and cut it into the desired shape

 Video